-1 Introduction
+1. Introduction

-The efficient circulation of railway rolling stock is an important problem for operators of passenger trains, since the rolling stock is one of their most significant cost sources.
+The efficient circulation of railway rolling stock is an important consideration for operators of passenger trains, because the rolling stock is one of their most significant cost components.
 The involved costs are mainly due to acquisition, power supply, and maintenance of the rolling stock.
-Since these costs are usually substantial, it has to be decided carefully how much rolling stock is necessary per scheduled train in order to provide a service to the passengers of a certain quality: an efficient circulation of rolling stock requires per trip a match between the provided rolling stock capacity and the passengers' demand for transportation.
+Because these costs are usually substantial, it must be decided carefully how much rolling stock is necessary per scheduled train to provide quality service to passengers: an efficient circulation of rolling stock requires per trip a match between the provided rolling stock capacity and the passengers' demand for transportation.

-In order to achieve this objective, the compositions of the trains may have to be changed during the operations by coupling or uncoupling rolling stock to or from the trains.
-For example, rolling stock may be uncoupled from the trains after the morning peak hours and it may be coupled again before the afternoon peak hours.
-In these shunting processes, which are usually carried out in the short time interval between the arrival of a train at a station and its subsequent departure, several practical rules related to the feasibility of the transitions of the train compositions are to be taken into account.
+To achieve this objective, the compositions of the trains may have to be changed during the operations by coupling or uncoupling rolling stock to or from the trains.
+For example, rolling stock may be uncoupled from the trains after the morning peak hours, and it may be coupled again before the afternoon peak hours.
+In these shunting processes, which are usually carried out in the short time interval between the arrival of a train at a station and its subsequent departure, several practical rules related to the feasibility of the transitions of the train compositions should be considered.
+For example, train units can only be uncoupled from the rear end of a leaving train.

 This paper focuses on the determination of appropriate numbers of train units of different types together with their efficient circulation on a single line of NS Reizigers, the main Dutch operator of passenger trains.
-Thereby the positions of the train units in the trains are taken into account, since these determine the feasibility of the transitions from one train composition into another.
+Thereby the positions of the train units in the trains are taken into account because these determine the feasibility of the transitions from one train composition into another.

 This paper is organized as follows.
-A detailed description of the problem is given in Section 2.
+A detailed problem description is given in §2.
 Section 3 gives an overview of earlier research in the area of rolling stock circulation.
-Section 4 describes two models that are used to solve our rolling stock circulation problem.
-The first model neglects the detailed compositions of the trains, and the second one takes these into account.
-Section 5 presents our solution approach based on a combination of a multi-commodity flow model and finding shortest paths in so-called transition graphs.
-The results of our computational experiments are presented in Section 6.
-Finally, conclusions are drawn in Section 7.
+Section 4 describes two models for solving our rolling stock circulation problem.
+This section also describes the computational complexity of two variants of the problem.
+Section 5 presents our solution approach based on a combination of an integer multicommodity flow model and finding paths in so-called transition graphs.
+The results of our computational experiments are presented in §6.
+Finally, conclusions are drawn in §7.

-2 Problem description
+2. Problem Description

-2.1 Rolling stock: train units
+2.1.
+Rolling Stock: Train Units

 NS Reizigers has a large variety of rolling stock available for its passenger transportation process.
 The major part of the rolling stock consists of train units.
 Each train unit consists of a certain number of carriages that cannot be split from each other during the daily operations.
 A main difference between a train unit and a single carriage is that each train unit has its own engines.
 As a consequence, a train unit can move individually in both directions without a locomotive.
 This is in contrast with a single carriage, which needs a locomotive for any movement.
-Figure 1 shows an example of a single deck train unit with 3 carriages, and a single carriage.
+Figure 1 shows an example of a single-deck train unit consisting of three carriages.